 Do any of the proposed project work areas show evidence of site preparation?
-Yes Comment: The applicant mentioned the area's preparations were before applying for the ReGrow funds.
+No Comment: If yes, ask applicant when the preparation work was completed.
 Are commercial or industrial hazardous facilities at parcel or within visual sight?
 No Comment: Are there signs of underground storage tanks?
 No Comment: Are above-ground tanks >10 gallons present?
 If Yes, also state condition.
-Yes Comment: Water cistern
+Yes Comment: Cistern (200-gallon)

 Are 55-gallon drums present?
 If Yes, also state condition.
 No Comment: Are abandoned vehicles or electrical equipment present?
 No Comment: Is other potential environmentally hazardous debris on the parcel?
 No Comment: Is there non-environmentally hazardous debris on the parcel?
 No Comment: Are any leaks, soil stains, or stressed vegetation present associated with any of the above or separately?
 No Comment: Are there any pungent, foul or noxious odors?
 No Comment: Are there any potentially hazardous trees that could fall?
-No Comment: Are any bird nests visible?
+Yes Comment: The applicant has applied and is waiting to get the DNRA permits for the tree clearing in the area.
+Are any bird nests visible?
 No Comment: Are there any animal burrows visible?
 No Comment: Are there any buildings in direct visual sight of the project locations?
-Yes Comment: The applicant's residence was built around 2010, and three houses could have a partial direct view of the project location, built between the 1970s to 1980s.
+No Comment: